Some other methods of contactless payment are accepted on our services, including mobile phone apps, key fobs, stickers and wristbands.

-Find out more about other methods of contactless payment.
+Find out more about mobile payments and other methods of contactless payment.

-If your card was issued in the UK on Visa, MasterCard, Maestro or American Express and displays the contactless payment symbol (as shown), you should be able to use it to travel on bus, Tube, tram, DLR, London Overground, TfL Rail, Emirates Air Line, River Bus and most National Rail services in London.
+If your card was issued in the UK on Visa, MasterCard, Maestro or American Express and displays the contactless payment symbol (shown above), you should be able to use it to travel on bus, Tube, tram, DLR, London Overground, TfL Rail, Emirates Air Line, River Bus and most National Rail services in London.

 You can't use contactless payment cards issued on other platforms, such as Diners Club, JCB or Union Pay.